Titles and Roles

-Sumin Kang, PhD, is an Assistant Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
-Dr. Kang is a member of the Cancer Cell Biology Research Program at Winship Cancer Institute of Emory University.
+Sumin Kang, PhD, is Associate Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
+Dr. Kang is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute of Emory University.

 Dr. Kang obtained her PhD in Biotechnology at Yonsei University in Korea.
 She trained as a Postdoctoral Fellow in Dr. Jing Chen's laboratory at the Winship Cancer Institute of Emory University before joining the faculty in 2009.

 Dr. Kang's laboratory focuses on phosphor-proteomics based studies to elucidate signaling mechanisms underlying protein kinase or metabolic enzyme-dependent oncogenesis and tumor metastasis; translational and preclinical studies using in vitro cell assays and in vivo mouse models of tumors and metastases to evaluate small molecule inhibitors to treat human cancers; and studies to elucidate the role of post-translational modifications of protein kinases and metabolic enzymes in pathogenesis and disease progression of human cancers including leukemia and solid tumors.